vishalcloudyuga/dcos-website/README.md

     - When this PR is merged, the staging server is built: https://dev.dcos.io/docs/.

-1. After the changes have been previewed and accepted on <https://dev.dcos.io/>, run this script:
+1. After the changes have been previewed and accepted on <https://dev.dcos.io/>, run this script from your local machine on the `develop` branch of this repository:

     ```
+    $ git checkout develop
+    $ git pull
-    ci/promote.sh
+    $ ci/promote.sh
     ```

     This script rebases `develop` to `master` and kicks off a CI build that deploys (`ci/deploy.sh`), updates redirects (`ci/update-redirects.sh`), and updates the S3 website config (`ci/update-website-conifg.sh`).